RedPitaya/RedPitaya/NETWORKING.md

 ## Client mode

-To enable client mode a configuration file `wpa_suplicant.conf` must be placed on the FAT partition on the SD card.
-Inside a shell on Red Pitaya this file is visible as `/opt/redpitaya/wpa_suplicant.conf`.
+To enable client mode a configuration file `wpa_supplicant.conf` must be placed on the FAT partition on the SD card.
+Inside a shell on Red Pitaya this file is visible as `/opt/redpitaya/wpa_supplicant.conf`.
 This file must be edited to set the correct `<ssid>` and `<passphrase>` values to be able to connect to the WiFi access point (wireless router) of your choice.

 ### Password protected network